woleet/woleet-weblibs/README.md

 <!-- END IE ZONE -->
 ```

-Anchoring receipts must be compatible with [Chainpoint 1.0](http://www.chainpoint.org/#v1x) compatible.
+These libraries currently only support anchoring receipts compatible with the [Chainpoint 1.0](http://www.chainpoint.org/#v1x) standard.

 ## Runtime dependencies

-Woleet Web libraries uses the **[crypto-js](https://github.com/brix/crypto-js)** lib to compute SHA256 hashes of files.
+Woleet web libraries uses the **[crypto-js](https://github.com/brix/crypto-js)** lib to compute SHA256 hashes of files.
- The minified version of this library (**crypto.min.js**) must be present in the directory containing Woleet Web libraries,
+ The minified version of this library (**crypto.min.js**) must be present in the directory containing Woleet web libraries,
  which is done by the default build process.

 ## Installation using Bower

-You can use Bower to add Woleet Web libraries to your project:
+You can use Bower to add Woleet web libraries to your project:

 ```json
   "dependencies": {